Saturday, January 19, 2013

 6. Focus on the things of God rather than the things of the world

-Answer: According to Elder Boyd K Packer, inspiration comes more easily in this type of settings.
+Answer: According to Elder Boyd K. Packer, inspiration comes more easily in this type of setting.

 Question: What is peaceful?